peterramsing/lost/README.md

 Lost Grid is a powerful grid system built in [PostCSS](https://github.com/postcss/postcss) that works with any preprocessor and even vanilla CSS.
 You can think of it like the [Autoprefixer](https://github.com/postcss/autoprefixer) of grid systems.

-## This project is currently transitioning maintainers.

-[@corysimmons](https://github.com/corysimmons) Created this grid and has since moved on to other projects. [@peterramsing](https://github.com/peterramsing), is currently transitioning to maintaining this project.

 ### Near Future  Roadmap Outline:
 - [New documentation](https://github.com/peterramsing/lost/milestones/Site%20and%20Docs) to enhance learning and using Lost
-- [6.7.0](https://github.com/peterramsing/lost/milestones/6.7.0%20-%20Minor%20Updates) - Some minor updates and fixes.
 - [7.0.0](https://github.com/peterramsing/lost/milestones/7.0.0) - Looking to fix some issues and enable more ease of use.
 - A focusing of Lost Grid.
 With the ever-changing web, Lost wants to be a tool that allows one to dive deep and enable powerful grids, not be the "one tool fits all".
 With improved documentation and a keen focus, Lost plans on being a great grid option to stand alongside the rest of them.